vain0x/milone-lang/scripts/MyBuildTool/assets/INSTALL.md

 Run a script to complete installation.

 - On linux: `./install.sh`
-- On windows: `pwsh -c ./install.ps1`
+- On windows: `powershell -c "Set-ExecutionPolicy RemoteSigned -Scope Process; ./install.ps1"`

 ----